apprenticeharper/DeDRM_tools/FAQs.md

 ## The Windows Application
 ### I've installed ActiveState Python and PyCrypto, but the Windows application won't run.
 What have I done wrong?
 Nothing.
 There's a bug in the current ActiveState Python Windows installer that puts the Tcl code in the wrong place.
 See [this comment of mine at ActiveState community](https://community.activestate.com/node/19090).
 Just move the Tcl code and the Windows app should run.

+## The Macintosh Application
+### I can't open the Macintosh Application.
+Some message about it not being signed or something.
+Try right-clicking and select open.
+That might give you the option to open it anyway.
+Otherwise you'll need to change your security settings to allow unsigned applications to run.
+You can probably change these back after running it for the first time.

 # Using the Tools
 ## I can’t get the tools to work on my rented or library ebooks.